enthought/traits/docs/source/TUIUG/advanced_view.rst

 chapter explores a number of more complex techniques that significantly increase the power and versatility of the View object.

-* *Internal views:* Views can be defined as attributes of a HasTraits class; one class can have multiple views.
+* *Internal Views:* Views can be defined as attributes of a HasTraits class; one class can have multiple views.
 View attributes can be inherited by subclasses.
-* *External views:* A view can be defined as a module variable, inline as a function or method argument, or as an attribute of a :term:`Handler`.
+* *External Views:* A view can be defined as a module variable, inline as a function or method argument, or as an attribute of a :term:`Handler`.
-* *Ways of displaying views:* You can display a View by calling configure_traits() or edit_traits() on a HasTraits object, or by calling the ui() method on the View object.
+* *Ways of displaying Views:* You can display a View by calling configure_traits() or edit_traits() on a HasTraits object, or by calling the ui() method on the View object.
 * *View context:* You can pass a context to any of the methods for displaying